JR1811/pathly/README.md

 ## Features

 - Automatically shifts the shovel’s path-creation check downward when the aimed block is replaceable.
-- Fully vanilla-friendly behavior—does not change the properties of any block.
+- Fully vanilla-friendly behavior.
+Does not change the properties of any block.
 - Works with any Shovel Item
 - Swords and Axes will ignore foliage from being targetable, helping out players when fighting